-To open or load a playlist by dragging it from the Bins or Playlists tree view of the Database Explorer to the Playlist Panel, proceed as follows:
+To open or load a playlist on a channel from the Database Explorer, proceed as follows:

-- 1. Assign a player to the Playlist Panel if yopu want to load the playlist. - 2.
-Select the playlist to open in the Bins or Playlists tree view of the Database Explorer. - Drag it onto the top part (Loaded Media and Transport Functions Areas) of the Playlist Panel.
+- 1. Assign a player channel or the Software Player to the Playlist Panel if you want to load the playlist. - 2.
+Select the Bins or the Playlists view of the Database Explorer. - 3.
+Select the requested playlist in the Elements grid. - 4.
+Drag it to the top part (Loaded Media and Transport Functions Areas) of the Playlist Panel.